bcaligari/rpmdiff/README.md

 ## Use cases

+* Checking packages differences between a node and a baseline install.
 * Checking package differences between two cluster nodes.
-* Checking packages differences between a node and a baseline.

 ## Usage